5 Essential Elements of a High-conversion Ecommerce Sites

 If you continue to use this website, you consent to the use of our cookies.
 Find out more here.

-Home Blog Conversion OptimizationHow Color Conversion Psychology Impacts Online Marketing Conversions
+Home Blog Conversion OptimizationWeb Design Colors: Color Psychology for Boosting Site Conversions

 Conversion Optimization Digital Marketing

-In marketing, color psychology isn’t a new conversation.
+In digital marketing, color psychology isn’t a new conversation.
 In fact, it’s a concept brand marketers are all too familiar with.
-But did you know you can also use it in driving online conversions across your marketing channels?
+But did you know you can also use it to drive online conversions across your marketing channels?

-Color psychology has been heavily used in industries that capitalize on design, like house decorations and marketing.
-In fact, the Propelrr Digital Marketing Strategy Framework shows that your brand’s color is an important part of building an effective and memorable brand.
-Your brand color should reflect everything that your business stands for, and must also resonate well with your target customers.
+Colors evoke strong emotions in all of us.
+In fact, the Propelrr Digital Marketing Strategy Framework shows that your brand’s color is an important part of building an effective and memorable brand that reflects everything that your business stands for.
+They must also resonate well with your target customers.

 Color psychology is vital to communicating value and influencing your subconscious marketing strategies.
-Through a good understanding of color psychology, you can instigate reactions or, more importantly, actions from audiences towards campaigns.
+Through a good understanding of this neuromarketing technique, you can instigate reactions or, more importantly, actions from audiences toward your campaigns.

-On top of that, below are a few more concrete reasons why color psychology benefits your marketing campaigns.
+On top of that, here are some ways color psychology benefits your marketing campaigns:

 READ MORE: Web Design and Marketing: 7 Reasons They’re Related

 Each color in the color wheel represents a meaning or emotion.
-But these meanings are generalized.
 To best leverage color conversion psychology, you must take into account nuances in your niche that might change the meaning of these colors.

 Still, the same argument stands: color preferences can affect marketing and your understanding of your audience should still influence your choices for color usage.